Microwave Green Beans (Fast & Easy Method)

 1. Seasoning and topping variations

-• panko bread crumbs combined with butter and lemon zest.
-The instructions are in the recipe for green beans with panko crumbs
+• Crunchy: toasted panko bread crumbs combined with butter and lemon zest.
+(The instructions are in the recipe for green beans with panko crumbs)

-• sesame seeds and a drizzle of tahini
+• Nutty: sesame seeds and a drizzle of tahini

-• parmesan cheese with butter and garlic powder
+• Cheesy: Parmesan cheese with butter and garlic powder

-• fried onions (you can buy the crispy kind or make them yourself)
+• Savory: fried onions (you can buy the crispy kind or make them yourself).
+Or balsamic mixed with melted butter.

-• fresh herbs like thyme, oregano, chives, marjoram
+• Fresh: chopped herbs (thyme, oregano, chives, marjoram)

-• pomegranate arils for crunch and Christmas colors
+• Festive: pomegranate arils for crunch and Christmas colors

-• crushed toasted nuts (as in the pictures)
+• Extra crunch: toasted nuts (as in the pictures)

-3. How to make beans ahead for company: When I have company, I blanch the beans several hours ahead of time (microwave or boiling salted water for 2- 3 minutes), then plunge them into an ice bath to cool them down quickly and retain their color.
-Set aside to dry or pat dry with paper towel.
-Before serving, I heat butter and oil in a skillet, drop in the blanched beans to heat them through, then add seasoning.
+3. How to make bright beans ahead of time: For company, blanch the beans a few hours ahead (microwave or boil in salted water for 2–3 minutes), then transfer to an ice bath to cool quickly and preserve their color.
+Drain well and pat dry.
+Just before serving, heat butter and oil in a skillet, add the blanched beans, and cook until heated through.
+Season and serve.

 • Day before: Wash and trim the beans the day before and store them in the fridge.
 Add 1-2 tablespoons water before microwaving the next day before serving.